ziqiz06/s25-eng-r2-deliverable/README.md

 ## Introduction

-Welcome to _Biodiversity Hub_, the webapp for T4SG's Spring 2024 applications!
+Welcome to _Biodiversity Hub_, the webapp for T4SG's Fall 2024 applications!

 The project uses Next.js, a React-based framework with significant optimizations.
 The frontend uses `shadcn/ui`, an open-source library of UI components that are built with Radix primitives and styled with Tailwind CSS.
 The backend uses Supabase, an open-source Firebase alternative.
 The entire stack is written in Typescript to provide comprehensive typesafety across both frontend and backend.